 This program was developed to provide exempt, non-faculty employees the opportunity for professional development, education travel, study, field observations, research, and/or writing.
 The leave can be awarded at half pay for a full academic year or at full pay for one semester.
-Employees must meet the following eligibility requirements:
+Employees must receive support from their supervisor and meet the following eligibility requirements:

 - Employed at the university for at least six years of full-time continuous service

 - Provides a detailed description for the leave as well as a report upon return

 - Must guarantee one year of service upon return or shall reimburse the university for the earnings received during the leave

 Employees must complete the Professional Development Leave form which will be reviewed by Employee & Labor Relations for approval.
 To access the form, please visit myhr.fiu.edu and select Self Service > Employee Resources > Employee Forms.
 The form is under the Employee & Labor Relations tab titled Professional Development.

 We invite you to register for opportunities that develop and enhance your knowledge, skills, and abilities.
 Various professional development opportunities are offered by the university.
 To review the courses offered and to register, visit the Professional Development website.

 FIU Skillport is your 24/7 gateway to learning resources for skills improvement, professional development, performance support, and more.
 Use SkillPort’s easy-to-navigate interface to find answers to questions, develop professional skills, and take targeted learning.
 Simply log in with your FIU username and password to start exploring the learning resources available to you.

 In addition, FIU has partnered with LinkedIn Learning which provides an online training library with more than 100,000 video tutorials on topics such as: Adobe Photoshop, AutoCAD, Microsoft Office, Final Cut Pro, and WordPress.